dai-shi/waku/README.md

 ## Introduction

 **Waku** _(wah-ku)_ or **わく** is the minimal React framework.
 It's lightweight and designed for a fun developer experience, yet supports all the latest React 19 features like server components and actions.
-Built for marketing sites, headless commerce, and web apps.
-For large enterprise applications, you may prefer a heavier framework.
+Built for marketing sites, headless commerce, and full-stack web apps, small or large.
+Whether Waku fits is about the architecture you want, not the size of your project: Waku keeps its framework surface minimal and composes with ecosystem libraries, while heavier frameworks own more of those concerns for you.

 ## Getting started